By Karen Leigh

 DHCC has 90 medical centers including labs and diagnostic and alternative medicine offices.

 “We could increase the number of clinical providers that we have but they key is quality.
-They have to demonstrate a track record and meet international health care standards with licensure,” Abdullah said.For all the latest health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.
+They have to demonstrate a track record and meet international health care standards with licensure,” Abdullah said.health tips & news from the UAE and Gulf countries, follow us on Twitter and Linkedin, like us on Facebook and subscribe to our YouTube page, which is updated daily.

 Its really good the introduce more nationals to healthcare.
 It would be conveniant for patients and healthcare professionals to understand.